 Best time to visit: The best time to visit Pompeii is during the spring (April to June) or fall (September to October) seasons.
 During these periods, the weather is generally pleasant with mild temperatures and fewer crowds, making it comfortable for exploring the archaeological site.

-Detailed Pompeii opening hours
+Detailed Pompeii hours

 Address: 80045 Pompei, Metropolitan City of Naples, Italy